Chimney fires are a problem

 - inspect and clean the flues and chimney at regular intervals.

 You should sweep your chimney ‘as often as is necessary’.
 There is no fixed rule about this since much will depend upon the frequency of use, type of appliance, type of fuels used – etc. If in doubt, call the sweep in sooner rather than later and consult him on his findings.
-If your useage pattern is fairly consistent it should become fairly easy to judge the intervals at which cleaning is necessary.
+If your usage pattern is fairly consistent it should become fairly easy to judge the intervals at which cleaning is necessary.

 Deflector plate - frequent replacement necessary